The adrenal gland

 Treatment

-The aim of the treatment of adrenal insufficiency is to produce levels of glucocorticoids and mineralocorticoids equivalent to those achieved in an age-related individual with normal hypothalamic-pituitary-adrenal function under similar circumstances.
+The goal of treatment of adrenal insufficiency is to achieve levels of glucocorticoids and mineralocorticoids equivalent to those achieved in an age-matched individual with normal hypothalamic-pituitary-adrenal function under similar circumstances.
 Patients require lifelong glucocorticoid and mineralocorticoid therapy.

-Treatment by means of glucocorticoid supplementation is similar to that of patients with other causes of primary adrenal insufficiency.
-Experience in our institute is that supplementation of mineralocorticoids is not necessary in all patients with ALD, as mineralocorticoid function seems preserved in some patients.
-Supplementation of androgens (DHEAs and/or testosterone) is usually not required; clinical studies with DHEAs did not demonstrate a beneficial effect.
+Treatment with glucocorticoid supplementation is similar to that of patients with other causes of primary adrenal insufficiency.
+Our experience is that mineralocorticoid supplementation is not necessary in all patients with ALD, as mineralocorticoid function seems to be preserved in some patients.
+Supplementation with androgens (DHEA and/or testosterone) is usually not necessary; clinical trials with DHEA have not shown a beneficial effect.